Smallness of fundamental groups for arithmetic schemes: Application to representations of fundamental groups

-By using the fundamental groups with modulus defined in Section~\ref{sec:modulus} instead of the Artin conductor, the theorem above is equivalent to the finiteness of representations of the fundamental group $\fg(\Spec (\OF),\m)$, where $\m$ is a modulus on the spectrum $\Spec (\OF)$ of $\OF$.
-Generalizing this, we have the following theorem.
-Here, we consider the modified group $\fgtXm$, the quotient of $\fgXm$ which classifies coverings with modulus in which, in addition, every $\bR$-valued point of $X$ splits completely.
+By using the fundamental groups with modulus defined in Section~\ref{sec:modulus} instead of the Artin conductor, the finiteness of mod $p$ Galois representations is equivalent to the finiteness of representations of the fundamental group $\fg(X,\m)$, where $X$ is a curve in $\SchZ$ and $\m$ is a modulus on $X$.